-Most interesting wonders of Pitcairn Islands
+Wonders of the Pitcairn Islands

 There are still places on earth that are unknown.
 Visually stunning and uniquely designed, this wondrous book captures fifty islands that are far away in every sense-from the mainland, from people, from airports, and from holiday brochures.
-Author Judith Schalansky used historic events and scientific reports as a springboard for each island, providing information on its distance from the mainland, whether its inhabited, its features, and the stories that have shaped its lore.
+Author Judith Schalansky used historic events and scientific reports as a springboard for each island, providing information on its distance from the mainland, whether it is inhabited, its features, and the stories that have shaped its lore.

 The adventure was one thing, going to far-flung places for art’s sake another, drawing on Fletcher Christian another.
 Art was the under-tow and main driver for the trip to Pitcairn Island, one of the remotest Islands on earth.
 This resulted in the creation of the ground-breaking image of Fletcher Christian – in 1994 a world first.
 Once there, I knew beyond doubt that I would create a drawing of the infamous 18th Century mutineer, Fletcher Christian.
 An accompanying sister book,‘ To Pitcairn Island, (and Back Again)’, is available and focuses on the trip to Fletcher Christian’s 18th-century hideaway island, Pitcairn, whereas this book is about drawing on a human figure and specifically the romantic anti-hero, Fletcher Christian.